TotallyInformation/node-red-contrib-uibuilder/docs/socket-js.md

 ```

 Of course, some errors may result in the client being unable to connect and therefore they will not get the message.
 However, the Node-RED log will still show an error.

+## Socket.IO Options

+You can override the default Socket.IO server options by using the `uibuilder.sioOptions` property in settings.js.
+All Socket.IO server options can be
+overridden.
+This can be useful for changing the default buffer size (which limits message sizes) and for changing the default CORS options.

+## Default CORS Options

+These are set by default to allow requests from any source.
+This is not terribly secure.
+It is strongly recommended to change this if allowing
+communications over the Internet or other un-/semi-trusted network.